The FEBU title is considered a Mark of Quality, an added qualification and asset to one’s CV and portfolio. It is not a license to practice urology.

 Participation is subject to eligibility; candidates meet one of the following criteria.

 - Final-year resident: Trained as part of an official national urology training programme in an EBU member country.

-- Certified urologist: Holds a certificate of accreditation in urology issued in an EBU member country.
+- Certified urologist: Holds a national urology specialist diploma issued in an EBU member country.

-A urologist who holds a certificate of accreditation in urology that is issued in a non-EBU member country is eligible for the Part 1 Written Exam only.
+A urologist who holds a national urology specialist diploma that is issued in a non-EBU member country is eligible for the Part 1 Written Exam only.